bccsa/modular-ui/README.md

 ```

 ## Known Issues
 * Child components not loading on insecure (http) sites (tested on Chrome, Edge 107).
 This is due to the MutationObserver not observing changes to the DOM.
-It however works correcly when hosted locally or via https.
+It however works correctly when hosted locally or via https.